 What can’t I bring into the festival?
 Knives or anything deemed a weapon, video or audio recording devices, professional cameras, pets, glass containers, aerosol cans of ANY kind, drugs or drug paraphernalia, unauthorized solicitations, handbills, sampling or giveaways.

 Where is the nearest airport?
-Arcata/Eureka airport (ACV) served by United Airlines
+Arcata/Eureka airport (ACV) is served by United Airlines.

 Where is the nearest store/supermarket?
-Heading North on 101 the last town you past to stock up is Laytonville, and it has a number of options.
-Heading South on 101 the last town you past to stock up is Garberville, and it has a number of options as well.
-There will also be a convenience store on-site for a variety of personal and general items
+Traveling on 101 North you pass through Laytonville which is the last town to shop for supplies before reaching the festival grounds.
+Traveling on 101 South you will see the exit for Garberville which is the last town to shop for supplies before reaching the festival grounds.
+There is also a general store with limited stock on-site to fulfill any last-minute needs.

 If I’m coming from out of town, but don’t want to camp, are there other options for lodging?
-No worries.
-There will be a preferred hotel list out shortly.
+Definitely!!
+If caming isn’t your thing, no problem.
+There are hotels in the area and soon on the website you will see a list of our preferred choices.
+Day-use parking will also be offered on-site for anyone staying off-site.

 I’m camping, what should I bring?
 You must bring your own tent and any other camping needs for the weekend.
-We’ll release a super helpful packing check list soon to help you out.
+Check back soon for a super helpful packing check list.

 Are pets allowed in the campsites?
 NO. We love our pets too!
-But no pets will be allowed, sorry!
+But no pets are allowed, sorry!

 Will there be a first aid area, or paramedics on duty?
-We will have plenty of paramedics on duty, as well as several first aid stations.
+We have an amazingly talented medical staff on site 24-hours a day for the duration of the event.
+There are also several first aid stations avaible.

 Will there be a Lost and Found?
-Yes, please email info@northernnights.org -provide your name, contact information, and a full description of your lost item.
+Yes.
+If during the festival you realize an item is lost, check in at the box office and leave all the important info.
+If you need assistance after the event, email info@northernnights.org and provide your name, contact information, and a full description of your lost item.

 WHO/WHAT/WHY: